JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-01-25-Python_Decorators_101.markdown

 1. Functions can return functions.
 2. Functions can take other functions as arguments.

-## Functions that return functions
+## Functions That Return Functions

 In Python everything is an object including functions.
 One thing that this means is we can have our functions return other functions.
 It is really not as